jessems/jessems.com/content/blog/2020-12-07-outliner-list/index.md

 http://archive.today/2020.12.08-074855/http://a-sharp.com/acta/history.html

-# ConnectedText (Windows, 2011-2016)
+# ConnectedText (Windows, 2011-2016 [Discontinued])

 ## Summary

-Personal Wiki, very basic editor.
-Generate graphs on a page and being able to embed Python scripts that run on the page.
-A document with an outline view is one of ConnectedText's features.
+ConnectedText brands itself as a "Personal Wiki".
+It has a very basic editor with an outliner option.
+It was somewhat unique in that it was one of the first PIM tools to generate a visual graph representation of your notes.
+There's also the ability to embed Python scripts that run on the page.

 ## Status